percona/grafana-dashboards/README.md

-## Grafana dashboards for measuring MySQL and MongoDB performance using Prometheus
+## Grafana dashboards for MySQL and MongoDB monitoring using Prometheus

 This is a set of Grafana dashboards for database and system monitoring using Prometheus datasource.